jeany55/MyAccountant/API/CustomTabs.md

 Creating custom tabs requires a small amount of lua knowledge.
 The general idea is
 1. Advanced configuration is only allowed for Date tab types
-2. The date type needs to at the bare minimum set the start and end date in unix time (the number of seconds since 1970).
+2. The date type needs to, at the bare minimum, set the start and end date in unix time (the number of seconds since 1970).
 Several utility functions are provided to help with date calculations.

 ![Tab Configuration](../Docs/incomePanelConfigAdvanced.png)